Los Angeles Angels Of Anaheim Defeat Texas Rangers, Mike Trout Makes Big Save

 — Angels (@Angels) April 12, 2017

 Baseball largely feels like an unpredictable sport.
 It’s also very stat heavy.
 This means that something like coming back to win a game when you are down 5-0 at the top of the 7th is quite a feat.
 The Angels rallied and that’s what gave them the win over the Rangers.
-Here’s what Fox Sports had to say about the win:
+Here’s what Fox Sports had to say about the win.

 This wasn’t the first game Sam Dyson struggled in as the closer for the Rangers.
 Sam Dyson has been playing poorly since his first game, where ha gave up three runs in a tie game.
-He then gave up 5 runs in 0.1 IP in a two run game in his second game against the Cleveland Indians.
-Last night topped it off when he gave up 3 runs instead of preserving the team’s three run lead.
+He then gave up 5 runs in 0.1 IP in a two-run game in his second game against the Cleveland Indians.
+Last night topped it off when he gave up 3 runs instead of preserving the team’s three-run lead.

 It’s still the beginning of the season, so maybe Dyson will get his bearings and start to perform better.
 If he doesn’t, though, the Texas Rangers could have a big problem on their hands.
 As of last night, the Texas Rangers are 2-5 while the Los Angeles Angels of Anaheim are 6-2.

 With the Angels off to a good start, hopefully they can keep up the momentum.
 If anything, Mike Trout deserves to be in the playoffs and time will tell if this team has actually improved or if they’re just starting off strong.
 As a fan, it would be wonderful to see them in the playoffs again.
-And all baseball fans in general should want to see Mike Trout in some playoff games.
+And all baseball fans, in general, should want to see Mike Trout in some playoff games.

 [Featured Image by Sean M. Haffey/Getty Images]